 Panopto is an online video platform that allows users to easily create, edit, and add quizzes to video content.
 You can simultaneously record from both a webcam and your screen.

-- Installation/setup
+- Installation/Setup

 Once you are logged in, click on the download Panopto icon in the upper right-hand corner of the page.

-Note: if you are recording a session for a Block or Clerkship, contact the director or OME to identify what folder you should save the video into.
+- Recording - How to Record a Video on Panopto - Note: if you are recording a session for a Block or Clerkship, contact the director or OME to identify what folder you should save the video into.

-The Panopto editor allows you to trim the beginning, end, or sections in the middle of your recording.
+- Editing your Panopto Video - How to Trim a Video - The Panopto editor allows you to trim the beginning, end, or sections in the middle of your recording.

 Interactivity